How To Stop Thinking About The Past And Move On

-None of us have a clean past.
+None of us has a clean past.

 To overcome rumination, first, identify the triggers that lead to negative thinking.